Background pattern

 The recommended dose is:

-Patients with liver insufficiency: before taking this medication, they must consult their doctor.
+Patients with liver failure: before taking this medication, they must consult their doctor.

-They should take the amount of medication prescribed by their doctor with a minimum interval of 8 hours between each dose.
+They should take the prescribed amount of medication with a minimum interval of 8 hours between each dose.

 They cannot take more than 4 tablets in 24 hours.

-Patients with kidney diseases: before taking this medication, they must consult their doctor.
+Patients with kidney disease: before taking this medication, they must consult their doctor.

 Take a maximum of 1 tablet per dose.

-Your doctor will indicate according to your disease whether you should take your medication with a minimum interval of 6 or 8 hours.
+According to their disease, their doctor will indicate if they should take their medication with a minimum interval of 6 or 8 hours.

 Use in children